rsksmart/devportal/docs/02-developers/04-quickstart/foundry.md

 ---
-sidebar_label: Using Hardhat
+sidebar_label: Using Foundry
-sidebar_position: 400
+sidebar_position: 500
-title: Rootstock Hardhat Starter dApp
+title: Rootstock Foundry Starter kit
-description: 'Whether you are a seasoned developer or just starting your journey into smart contract development, the hardhat starter kit provides a solid foundation for building decentralized applications (dApps) on the Rootstock network.'
+description: 'Whether you are a seasoned developer or just starting your journey into smart contract development, the foundry starter kit provides a solid foundation for building decentralized applications (dApps) on the Rootstock network.'
-tags: [rsk, rootstock, tutorials, developers, hardhat, quick starts, dApps, smart contracts]
+tags: [rsk, rootstock, tutorials, developers, foundry, quick starts, dApps, smart contracts]
 ---

-Whether you’re a seasoned developer or just starting your journey into smart contract development, the hardhat starter kit provides a solid foundation for building decentralized applications (dApps) on the Rootstock network.
+Whether you’re a seasoned developer or just starting your journey into smart contract development, the foundry starter kit provides a solid foundation for building decentralized applications (dApps) on the Rootstock network.

 Rootstock is fully EVM (Ethereum Virtual Machine) compatible.
 It brings the power of smart contracts to Bitcoin, allowing developers to leverage Bitcoin’s security while benefiting from Ethereum’s ecosystem.